tylerweng/areality/README.md

 # AREALITY

 [AREALITY][AREALITY] is your world reimagined.
-Inspired Foursquare and Pokémon Go, AREALITY is an Android app that rewards users for discovering local landmarks.
+Inspired by Foursquare and Pokémon Go, AREALITY is an Android app that rewards users for discovering local landmarks.

 AREALITY is a group project by Diane Zheng, Michael Hooton, Terry O'Shea and Tyler Weng.